-- Sex Discrimination
+Discrimination

-- Sexual Harassment
+Sexual Harassment

-- Sexual Assault
+Sexual Assault

-- Dating Violence
+Dating Violence

-- Domestic Violence
+Domestic Violence

-- Stalking
+Stalking

-- Retaliation for reporting any of the above behaviors
+Retaliation for reporting any of the above behaviors

 Based on the information available at the time of the report, the Title IX Coordinator will make the determination as to whether the case is Title IX or Non-Title IX Sexual Misconduct.
-In cases that could be defined as Non-Title IX Sexual Misconduct i.e. sexual exploitation, cyberstalking, do not meet the threshold and jurisdiction for Title IX as outlined in this policy, the use of the student conduct process or other relevant grievance processes is available.
+In cases that could be defined as Non-Title IX Sexual Misconduct i.e. sexual exploitation, cyberstalking, do not meet the threshold and/or jurisdiction for Title IX as outlined in this policy, the University may address the behavior using an alternate process, i.e. Code of Student Conduct or Employee Handbook.